imushfik/Edukit/README.md

 ## Features

-- Authentication
+- Create Student Account
-- Student can add different courses
+- Complete profile ,Add academic courses
 - Create objectives to fulfill the goal
-- CGPA analyzing
+- CGPA analyzing(See progress of CGPA and Make retake planning)
-- Course outcome on each lecture and after completion
+- Each course overview
+- Check each day (Sprint Backlog)
+- Check Resources
+- See progress in a graph
-- Sprint Backlog
+- Set Preference
-- Target Skills in short and long time
-- Skill health check
 - Assignments and Exam Reminder